surmatt/pareido/README.md

 ### 1. The Capture & Decision Phase: "Keep or Salvage"

 The process doesn't end with just taking the photo.
-Once the AI generates the "Resonant" (the character), you have a strategic choice to make immediately.
+Once the AI generates the "Character", you have a strategic choice to make immediately.

 *   **The Scan**: You photograph a pile of scrap.
 The AI generates "Scrap Golem mk.1".
 *   **The Choice**: